-It is for this reason that you need to teach your pooch how to use these ramps as early on as possible for their own health benefits.
+For this reason, you need to teach your pooch how to use these ramps as early as possible for their own health benefits.
 But before we get into that, you first need to be able to choose the right ramp to bring home.

 All products are linked for easy purchase.